 Thankfully, self-storage companies exist to help out in exactly these situations.

-At it's basic, self-storage allows you to store your belongings for a small monthly fee.
-The units come in various shapes and sizes depending on how much you'd like to pace inside.
+At it's basic, self-storage allows you to store your belongings for a small monthly fee , and storage unit quotes are based on multiple factors like location, 24-hour video access, and cold-storage facility.
+Storage units come in various shapes and sizes depending on how much you'd like to pace inside.
 Plus, there's no need to sweat security since the units are completely private-meaning that your self-storage unit is locked and only you hold the key.

 So, what do you need to know before shopping around for self storage quotes?